 The study contractor, ICF International, will subsequently contact each respondent to further explain the research, describe confidentiality provisions, and schedule a convenient time for a telephonic interview of approximately one hour.
 If necessary, multiple attempts, using multiple modes of communication, will be made to schedule interviews.
 Communication efforts will be made by telephone calls and emails.
 Telephone and email scripts are included.
 Once an interview is scheduled, respondents will be sent a copy of the interview questions in advance of the interview so they can review the topic areas and refresh their minds about their grant programs.
 All interviewers have been trained in scheduling and conducting interviews.
 The training protocol is included.

-.
 In order to minimize burden on respondents, verbal consent will be obtained during the phone interview after respondents are read their study rights.
 This is done to decrease burden on respondents by eliminating the need for an additional contact that would be required by using a written consent form that would need to be read, singed, and returned prior to the interview.
 Verification questions are included in the consent script to ensure the respondents understand their rights.
 There will be two individuals on the line to record verbal consent to these verification questions.
 The consent verification portion of the script is included in each of the interview protocols.
-Copies of the interview instruments are attached with the protocols to be followed for securing verbal consent delineated in the beginning of each one.
+Copies of the interview instruments are attached with the protocols to be followed for securing verbal consent.

 Care will be taken to maximize the benefit of each interview and to avoid wasting the respondent’s time.
 The interview protocols will be tailored with questions relevant to the particular grant type.
 Prior to each interview, the interviewer will conduct a thorough review of data collected from a completed archival data analysis of grant files.
 This review will guide the interviewer in tailoring the interview to the unique characteristics and themes of the particular grant.
 Tailoring each interview in this way will make the best use of time and permit a richer dataset to be obtained by avoiding lines of inquiry that are already adequately addressed by the archival data analysis.
 Interviewer preparation and familiarity with the individual grant will enable on-the-fly adjustment of interview probes and follow-up questions to maximize depth and richness of data collected.
 With the archival data and interview protocol in hand, the interviewer will lead a guided conversation to bring forth essential information about the grant program’s activities and participants.